Ibaslogic/Ibaslogic/src/posts/2020-08-08-javascript-foreach/javascript-foreach.md

 The notation above is called **array literal** and it’s very simple to use.

-But internally, the JavaScript engine, instead uses the inbuilt `Array()` constructor function like so:
+But internally, the JavaScript engine would reconstruct the above literal using the inbuilt `Array()` constructor function like so:

 ```js
 const lists = new Array('item1', 'item2', 'item3')